 Welcome to West Bridge Consulting

-My private client work focuses on the less glamorous end of the entertainment industry – on investment and public policy.
-My expertise lies primarily in the field of what most policy-makers call the cultural and creative industries, defined since 1998 as “those industries which have their origin in individual creativity, skill and talent and which have a potential for wealth and job creation through the generation and exploitation of intellectual property”.
+My work focuses on the less glamorous end of the arts and entertainment industry – on investment and public policy.
+My expertise lies primarily in the field of what policy-makers call the cultural and creative industries, defined since 1998 as “those industries which have their origin in individual creativity, skill and talent and which have a potential for wealth and job creation through the generation and exploitation of intellectual property”.

-My consultancy activity is project-based and bespoke, and is typically executed in collaboration with partners.
-Projects generally comprise elements of policy analysis, advocacy and communications and investor research.
-I carry out research, facilitate strategy discussions, draft reports and advise on finance and fund-raising.
+My consultancy activity is project-based and is typically executed in collaboration with partners.
+Projects generally comprise elements of policy analysis, communications and investor research.
+I carry out research, facilitate strategy discussions, draft reports and advise on finance.

 The ‘creative economy’ is governed by a complex framework of law and regulation which in the UK will be subject to significant change in the years following Brexit.